ccirelli2/everything-generative-ai-sandbox/README.md

-# laingchain-sandbox
+# everything-generative-ai-sandbox

-sandbox for learning how to use the lanchain library.
+all work on libraries to learn generative ai.